 A Message from Bonita Springs Fire Chief Gregory L. DeWitt

-Once again, we look forward to continuing progress with the perpetual focus of achieving excellence in the upcoming year.
-The Bonita Springs Fire Control and Rescue District will continue to seek the most efficient and effective methods of providing emergency response to keep the citizens and visitors of Bonita Springs safe.
+We will progress forward with our focus on excellence in the upcoming year.
+The Bonita Spring Fire Control and Rescue District will always seek the most efficient and effective methods of providing emergency response and keeping the citizens and visitors of Bonita Springs safe.

 In Your Service, Gregory L. DeWitt, Fire Chief